mariuszdotnet/azure-vmss-templates/vmss-redhat-ilb-jumpbox/README.md

 # Simple deployment of a VM Scale Set of RedHat Linux VMs with Tomcat Webserver via VM Extensions

 This template allows you to deploy a simple VM Scale Set of Linux VMs using the latest patched version of RedHat Linux 7.2.
-The template depends on an existing virtual netwkr and subnet in a different resource group.
+The template depends on an existing virtual network and subnet in a different resource group.

+This template has the following:
++ ILB configured on static IP
++ Probe
++ Load balancing with Source IP Affinity Mode - 3-tuple (Source IP, Destination IP, Protocol)
++ Autoscale mannual

 To connect to the VMs in the VMSS create a jumpbox with a public IP in the recource group with the virutal network.